evildmp/diataxis-documentation-framework/explanation.rst

 Don't instruct, or provide technical reference
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Eplanation should do things that the other parts of the documentation do not.** It’s not the place of an explanation to instruct the user in how to do something.
-Nor should it provide technical describe.
+Nor should it provide technical descriptions.
 These functions of documentation are already taken care of in other sections.